syl20bnr/spacemacs-elpa-mirror/melpa/js-comint-readme.txt

  them.
 This is done thanks to nvm.el.
  Please note nvm.el is optional.
 So you need *manually* install it.
  To enable nvm support, run `js-do-use-nvm'.
- The first time you start the JS interpreter with run-js, you will be asked to select a version of node.js
+ The first time you start the JS interpreter with `js-comint-repl', you will be asked to select a version of Node.js
- If you want to change version of node js, run `js-select-node-version'
+ If you want to change version of node js, run `js-comint-select-node-version'

  `js-comint-clear' clears the content of REPL.